-The Museum of British Art in London presenting works dated from 1500 to modern times.
-Opened in 1897, free entry.
+The Museum of British Art in London presents works dating from 1500 to modern times.
+Opened in 1897 with free entry.

-The museum has a picture of Richard Dadd The Fairy Feller’s Master -Stroke , in 2014-2015 hosted an exhibition from the Brian May’s stereophotographic collection.
+The museum has a picture of Richard Dadd The Fairy Feller’s Master -Stroke , in 2014-2015, it hosted an exhibition from Brian May’s stereophotographic collection.

-Oil painting The Fairy Feller’s Master-Stroke (1855-1864) inspired Freddie Mercury for the song of the same title.
-Song found on the album Queen II released in 1974.
+Oil painting The Fairy Feller’s Master-Stroke (1855-1864) inspired Freddie Mercury to write the song of the same title. his song can be found on the 1974 album Queen II.
 Image size is 54 cm x 40 cm, genre fantastic.
 The painting is in the gallery Walk Through British Art 1840.
-The image was also an inspiration for the scenes from Terry Pratchett’s book Free A Little People .
+The image was also an inspiration for the scenes in Terry Pratchett’s book Free A Little People .

-In the text of the Queen song we will find characters from the picture: a woodcutter, queen and king, nymphs, plowman, nuts and other characters.
+In the text of the Queen song, we will find characters from the picture: a woodcutter, queen and king, nymphs, a plowman, nuts and other characters.

-In the museum we can also see a painting inspiring to The Death of Chatterton by Michael Burr from the cover of Brian May’s book.
-Painting Chatterton by Henry Wallis from 1856 You can find in the gallery Walk of British Art 1840.
+In the museum, we can also see a painting that inspired to The Death of Chatterton by Michael Burr and the cover of Brian May’s book.
+Painting Chatterton by Henry Wallis from 1856 which you can find in the gallery Walk of British Art 1840.

 The Poor Man’s Picture Gallery: Victorian Art and Stereoscopic Photography exhibition took place from 13th October 2014 to October 2015.